-However, many of the challenges that SMEs face are longer-term though, and have been identified as key in inhibiting both their growth and improvements in their productivity.
+However, many of the challenges that SMEs face are longer-term, and they have been identified as key to inhibiting their growth and productivity improvements.

 Challenge 1 - Securing Finance